MatthewJDavis/matthewjdavis.github.io/_posts/2017-08-31-deploy-cloudformation-powershell.md

 You'll need to set your [AWS credentials] to authenticate to the AWS APIs with PowerShell (your access key, secret key, and possibly your session token) which are located in "Security Credentials" within your "Users" area of the "[IAM]" console.

-To set this for the duration of the PowerShell session, use the Set-AWSCredentials cmdlet.
+To set your credentials, use the Set-AWSCredentials cmdlet.
 See the [AWS PowerShell docs] for details of how the credentials are set and stored.

 Now set the default AWS region for the session: